 Chairman of the council

-The first council meeting of the year (held in May) is devoted largely to appointing the Council Chairman (currently Cllr David Ashcroft) and Vice Chairman (Cllr Lynn Evans) and agreeing membership of committees and council representatives on outside bodies.
+The first council meeting of the year (held in May) is devoted largely to appointing the Council Chairman (currently Cllr Lynn Evans) and Vice Chairman (Cllr Anthony Williams) and agreeing membership of committees and council representatives on outside bodies.

 How decisions are made